spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 -Garden
 -Plant

-Finally just for funsies, I removed majority reviews indicating the GTD book using the following code(containing words such as david,author,GTD etc) and recreated the LDA model to check weird reviews with that subset.
+Finally just for funsies, I removed majority reviews indicating the book using the following code( remove reviews containing book indicating words such as david,author,GTD etc) and recreated the LDA model to check weird reviews with that subset (shared result at the end)

 ```python
 df = pd.read_csv('GTD_Final_Reviews.csv',index_col=None)